nidulamallikarachchi/Green_Scene_Solutions/README.md

 ## Search Engine Optimization

 This project uses **react-helmet** to manage page titles and meta descriptions.
 Each page now includes an `<SEO>` component that sets relevant information for search engines.
 After installing dependencies (`npm install`), run the development server with `npm run dev` to preview the optimized pages locally.

+## Robots and Sitemap

+A `robots.txt` and `sitemap.xml` have been added to the `public/` directory.
+These files help search engines index your pages.
+Update the domain inside them if you deploy the site to a different URL.